Mattyj612/al-folio/_posts/2018-12-17-favorite-things-2018.md

 #### **7\.
 David Kaiser -- How The Hippies Saved Physics (2011)**

 <img class="book" src="{{ page.directory }}/hippies.jpg" title="how the hippies saved physics">

+After World War II, the US government, especially the Department of Defence made huge investments in physics research, since physicists had played a huge role in the war (see *The Making of the Atomic Bomb*!).
+Physicists were tasked with building on the success (scientifically, not ethically speaking) of the bomb.
+In the late '60s and early '70s, however, as the threat of the Cold War began to wane, this funding and fervor subsided, leaving huge numbers of PhD students without job prospects.
+A sizeable chunk of these newly unemployed students did what many people were doing in the late '60s and early '70s: moving to California and joining the counterculture revolution.
+This is backdrop against *How The Hippies Saved Physics* is set, and it only gets more interesting from there.

 #### **8\.
 Will Durant -- The Story of Philosophy (1924)**